 The integrated curriculum is evident in the first year when you take the MSTP Thread course.
 In this course, faculty present historical lectures on the scientific discoveries that form the basis of knowledge taught in the parallel Gateway (MD) lectures.

 This course of study is typical for most MSTP students.
 Other options include starting the research phase after completing clinical clerkships.
 Throughout training, MSTP students at all levels take part in seminars, journal clubs, retreats and social events.
-The typical student completes the program in seven or eight years.
+The typical student completes the program in eight years.